Why teach Japanese online via LanguaTalk?

 Maximise your income

-If you teach Japanese online via LanguaTalk, you'll have the freedom to decide how much to charge students.
-Many tutors increase their rate gradually over time as they gain students and positive reviews.
+If you teach Japanese online via LanguaTalk, you'll have the freedom to decide how much you charge students.
+Tutors often raise their rate gradually over time as they gain students and positive reviews.
 We limit the number of tutors on our platform to:

 1) give each new tutor a fair chance at receiving bookings